 For High School Students

-Working with the YMCA’s Youth and Government Program across the country, we provide high school students an opportunity to experience what it’s like to conduct fact-based, bipartisan oversight hearings.
+Through our Learning by Hearings high school curriculum modules and after-school program , we provide high school students an opportunity to experience what it’s like to conduct fact-based, bipartisan oversight hearings.

-The Levin Center, working with the YMCA’s Youth and Government program, provides thousands of high school students an opportunity to experience what it’s like to conduct fact-based, bipartisan oversight hearings.
+The Levin Center provides thousands of high school students an opportunity to experience what it’s like to conduct fact-based, bipartisan oversight hearings.

-Every year, whether in person or online, the YMCA’s Youth and Government program enables thousands of high school students across the country to conduct legislative sessions modeled after their state’s House and Senate chambers.
-Bills are prepared, debated, and amended by students in a one-of-a-kind, hands-on learning experience geared to develop leadership skills and democratic values.
-Since 2019, the Levin Center has expanded the Y&G experience by offering students an opportunity to participate in a simulated oversight hearing.
-Participants can take on the role of a legislator, officeholder, witness, or journalist.
+Beginning in 2019, the Levin Center expanded the YMCA’s Youth and Government program experience, which enables thousands of high school students across the country to conduct legislative sessions modeled after their state’s House and Senate chambers, by offering students an opportunity to participate in a simulated oversight hearing.
+Participants can take on the role of a legislator, officeholder, or journalist.

 Download our Program Brochure

 The model oversight program provides students with materials describing a scenario where state legislative oversight would be appropriate as well as a set of investigative findings.
 The students are tasked with using the “facts” they learn through the investigative findings to develop an investigative hearing, complete with press releases, opening statements, and witness questions.
-Following the hearing’s conclusion, the student legislators can choose to draft a joint resolution with recommendations for future action or draft a bill for the Y&G legislature.
+Following the hearing’s conclusion, the student legislators will share facts and recommendations for future action.

 Previous Scenario Topics